ttscoff/howzit_old/README.md

     Will open the file or URL using the default application for the filetype.
 On macOS this uses the `open` command, on Windows it uses `start`, and on Linux it uses `xdg-open`, which may require separate installation.
 - `@include(SECTION)`

-    Includes all tasks from another section, fuzzy matching the name and returning first match.
+    Includes all tasks from another section, matching the name (partial match allowed) and returning first match.

 ### Run blocks (embedded scripts)